 In selling locally, Chinese-owned firms do not face the same set of marketing and technical gaps that they usually face in selling overseas.
-In fact, in some domestic market segments-notably, the low to middle end-domestic firms may actually have advantages vis-à-vis foreign firms, whose products are often better suited for consumers in richer countries (Brandt and Thun 2010, 2016).
+In fact, in some domestic market segments, notably, the low to middle end, domestic firms may actually have advantages vis-à-vis foreign firms, whose products are often better suited for consumers in richer countries (Brandt and Thun, 2010, forthcoming).
 Success in selling in the domestic market can also become an important platform for selling in other emerging markets where levels of incomes (and consumer preferences) are often more similar than they are in advanced countries.

 Central to the dynamism and productivity growth we often observe at the sector and the firm level have been policies that have lowered barriers, increased competition, and helped to better leverage capabilities inherited from the planning period that often continue to reside in the state sector.
-These measures include falling tariff and nontariff barriers for imports that were part of China's accession to the WTO (World Trade Organization), lower entry barriers for new firms, a more open environment to foreign direct investment, the bankruptcy and reorganization of the assets and workers of the SOEs, as well as lessdiscriminatory procurement policy by state actors.
+These measures include falling tariff and non-tariff barriers for imports that were part of China's accession to WTO, lower entry barriers for new firms, a more open environment to FDI, the bankruptcy and reorganization of the assets and workers of the SOEs, as well as less-discriminatory procurement policy by state actors.

 In the context of a growing domestic market, these market-liberalizing reforms put considerable pressure on firms operating in China to lower costs and improve product quality; more generally, they promoted investments in upgrading at both the OEM (original equipment manufacturer) and supplier level.
-Falling tariffs and nontariff barriers also helped to provide less expensive access to capital and intermediate goods, which facilitated product upgrading and productivity improvements.
-16 A key channel through which tariff liberalization affected growth was through its effect on the productivity of firms that entered these sectors (Brandt et al. 2012, revised 2015).
+Falling tariffs and non-tariff barriers also helped to provide less expensive access to capital and intermediate goods, which facilitated product upgrading and productivity improvements.
+A key channel through which tariff liberalization affected growth was through its effect on the productivity of firms that entered these sectors (Brandt, Van Biesebrock, Wang and Zhang, 2012, revised 2015).

 At the outset, there were deep concerns in China that market liberalization of the sort mandated by WTO accession would be at the expense of domestic firms.
-Similar concerns are often expressed today in the context of the prospect of opening up the service sector.
+Similar concerns get expressed today in the context of the prospect of opening up the service sector.
 There have been casualties, and thousands of firms folded under intensified competitive pressures, but more generally, and after an initial reduction in their market share, Chinese firms have done well in the domestic market.
 This is perhaps most noticeable in more mature industries in which incremental innovation in both product and process technology are especially important to newcomers.
-Like firms in Korea, Japan, and Taiwan before them, Chinese firms are remarkably adept at this kind of innovation (Breznitz and Murphree 2011), strengths that policymakers should be leveraging.
+Like firms in Korea, Japan and Taiwan before them, Chinese firms are remarkably adept at this kind of innovation (Bresnitz and Murphy, 2011), strengths that policy-makers should be leveraging.